DmitryGubanov/cookie/README.md

 Currently, plans to enforce abiding to your own rewards or keeping track of how rewards will be used are up in the air.
 The main goal is getting one-player functionality going before involving anything over the internet.

 # Current work in progress
+This is a low priority project which gets benched for other, more interesting projects.

 o connect the activities to each other
 o introduce some design to activities
 o connect the register activity to the API